nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 4.2.1 Adding an appointment : `aa`

-Adds an appointment at the input date(s) and time(s) for an existing client in the list of clients.
+Adds an appointment at the input DATE_AND_TIME for an existing client in the list of clients.
 This will also update the Calendar and the appointment will be shown in the matching month in the Calendar.

-Format: `aa [INDEX] [d/DATE AND TIME] [l/LOCATION]`
+Format: `aa [INDEX] [d/DATE_AND_TIME] [l/LOCATION]`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-DATE AND TIME has the format `d-MMM-yyyy hh:mm a` </div>
+DATE_AND_TIME has the format `d-MMM-yyyy hh:mm a` </div>

-<div markdown="span" class="alert alert-info">:information_source: **Note:** Input DATE AND TIME(s) must be valid in order for the command to be executed.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** Input DATE_AND_TIME must be valid in order for the command to be executed.
-<br>Each client can have a maximum of 3 appointments, and there cannot be appointments with the same DATE AND TIME in the overall list of appointments.
+<br>Each client can have a maximum of 3 appointments, and there cannot be appointments with the same DATE_AND_TIME in the overall list of appointments.
 </div>

 Examples: